 The Language of Retention

-Habley et al. (2012) and Berger, et al. (2012) describe how the language of retention has changed over time.
+Habley et al. (2012) and Berger et al. (2012) describe how the language of retention has changed over time.
 Student failure to graduate from college was once perceived almost entirely as a student problem.
 Students withdrew because they were not able to keep up or were dismissed because of their substandard behavior.
-As morbid as it might seem now, mortality rates were used to describe the rates for which students failed to remain in college.
+Mortality rates were used to describe the rates for which students failed to remain in college.
 Then, gradually the focus shifted away from the student’s failure to perform to the institution’s failure to meet the student’s needs, and the burden of the responsibility for retention was placed upon institution.
 Today, the terminology has further evolved and reflects more of a joint responsibility, where the interactions between the student and institution are focused upon as predictors for student success.

 According to Habley et al. (2012), when the language of retention primarily describes the behavior of the student, it often refers to the concepts of persistence or departure.
-Depending upon the degree that is being pursued, students who persist are students who enroll full-time and continuously pursue their degree until they graduate.
+Depending upon the degree that is being pursued, students who persist are students who enroll full-time and continuously pursue their degrees until they graduate.
 Normally persisters are undergraduates who complete their degree in two to four years.
 Students who withdraw, depart or drop out are students who are not enrolled and are no longer pursuing a degree.
 It is important to distinguish that there are both voluntary and involuntary withdrawals (Habley et al., 2012).
 Some students choose to depart; others may not be permitted to re-enroll due to action taken by the institution.
 This action may be the result of poor academic performance, disciplinary problems, or a combination of both.
 Students who leave, but persist elsewhere are described as transfer students.
 There are also students who are making progress toward accomplishing their educational objectives but are pursuing those goals in different ways.
 Some of these students are referred to as part-time or non-matriculating students.
 Others who have stopped out or are returning after a hiatus are often described as non-traditional or adult students.
 There are also students who swirl, by attending two or more institutions simultaneously as a route to attaining a degree.

 When the language of retention describes the behavior of the institution, it frequently shifts to describe ways in which calculations are made for the rates for the students who persist (Mortenson, 2012).
 Retention is usually expressed as a percentage of students who return from one enrollment period to another.
-In this way, retention is viewed by Berger, et al. (2012) as “the ability of a particular college or university to successfully graduate the students that initially enroll at that institution” (p.
+In this way, retention is viewed by Berger et al. (2012) as “the ability of a particular college or university to successfully graduate the students that initially enroll at that institution” (p.
 8).
-In contrast, Hagedorn (2012) defines attrition as “the diminution in numbers of students resulting from lower student retention (p.
-85).”
+In contrast, Hagedorn (2012) defines attrition as “the diminution in numbers of students resulting from lower student retention” (p.
+85).